cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

-2) List of command lines provided by James Watson used to crash T-Coffee before version 3.40:
+2) List of command lines provided by James Watson to crash T-Coffee before version 3.40:

 ::